Karla Faye Tucker: Aftermath

-In the year following her execution, conservative commentator Tucker Carlson questioned Governor Bush about how the Texas Board of Pardons and Paroles had arrived at the determination on her clemency plea.
+In the year following her execution, conservative commentator Tucker Carlson questioned Governor Bush about how the Texas Board of Pardons and Paroles had arrived at their determination on her clemency plea.
 Carlson alleged that Bush, alluding to a televised interview which Karla Faye Tucker gave to talk show host Larry King, had smirked and spoken mockingly about her.

 A full-length movie was released in 2004 about the life of Tucker entitled Forevermore starring actress Karen Jezek.

 The captain of the "Death House Team," Fred Allen, was interviewed by Werner Herzog for the 2011 documentary Into the Abyss.
 Within days of Tucker's execution, one of over 120 he managed, he suffered an emotional breakdown.
 He resigned his job, giving up his pension, and changed his position on the death penalty.
 "I was pro capital punishment.
 After Karla Faye and after all this, until this day, eleven years later, no sir.
 Nobody has the right to take another life.
 I don't care if it's the law.
 And it's so easy to change the law."